divy3011/daa_assignment/README.md

 ***

-## This is the readme.md file for our Assignment-06
+## This is the readme.md file for our Assignment 06
 ---
 ## Problem Statement
 Find Minimum Spanning Tree of a given graph using Prim's Algorithm.